 I think it's really fucked up for a thing for Alex to be using the absence of police brutality to be a standard by which he judges if something was real or not.

-I don't know what to say other than I would hope that police never take it into their own hands just to rough people up for no reason, even if they have just committed a crime.
+I don't know what to say other than I would hope the police never take it into their own hands just to rough people up for no reason, even if they have just committed a crime.

 That seems like exactly the kind of jackbootery that Alex seems to have based his entire career on being against.

-Given that, it seems so weird to hear him legitimately suggest that the El Paso shooter was probably not the real shooter because cops didn't beat him up.
+Given that, it seems so weird to hear him legitimately suggest that the El Paso shooter was probably not the real shooter because cops didn't beat him up, sort of implying that the normal thing for cops to do in his mind is beat people up.

-I saw that in the immediate aftermath of, like, it's possible that there may have been, and it's like, okay, everybody is saying it's possible, and there's a high likelihood that when we get more information, it will be or it won't be, but nobody knows.
+And it's like, okay, everybody is saying it's possible, and there's a high likelihood that when we get more information, it will be or it won't be, but nobody knows.

 Anna Giratali is a writer for the Washington Examiner.